top of page

 PROTECTIVE FACTORS

-When we build our communities to meet the needs of child and their caregives, we help families develop protective factors that foster safe, stable, and nurturing environments, in which good things happen!
+When we build our communities to meet the needs of children and their caregivers, we help families develop protective factors that foster safe, stable, and nurturing environments, in which good things happen!

 Moments of Joy